-Excluding periods under state of emergency declarations related to COVID-19.
+\ Excluding periods under state of emergency declarations related to COVID-19.

-Example Schedules Using Systems for Working From Home, Full-Flex Time and Discretionary Off-the-Clock Breaks
+Example Schedules Using Systems for Working From Home,

 3. Strengthen Relationships (Mutual Understanding and Respect)

 The shift to a primarily telecommuting model during the COVID-19 pandemic has necessitated new approaches to communication between managers and their subordinates and for contacts with customers.
 Using online tools, we aim to create a more appealing organization-a collective of human resources-based on mutual understanding and respect among employees.